Work-Related Musculoskeletal Disorders.

-However, there are many causes of musculoskeletal disorder.
+However, there are many causes of musculoskeletal disorders.
 These causal factors damage the musculoskeletal system somewhat differently.
 And their clinical presentations differ too.

 In medicine, knowing the cause of injuries or diseases improves diagnosis and treatment.
-So, to further simplify musculoskeletal disorder, their causal factors were added as prefixes.
+So, to further simplify musculoskeletal disorders, their causal factors were added as prefixes.

 Classification of Musculoskeletal Disorders